-Making an assumption that a pay freeze will be implemented for its entire staff for three years (including 2010/11).
-Since about 76% of expenditure is staff related this would save £3.00m.

-- The savings are focused on back office and management costs with 20% reductions in head count in that area saving £2.45m.
-Merseyside Fire & Rescue Authority is aiming to achieve the savings by voluntary means but it is quite possible that compulsory redundancies for non-uniformed staff may be required. - A reduction of 92 (10%) firefighter posts with limited impact on front line services saving £3.35m by; - Using flexible staffing arrangements for a number of appliances - Varying the response to automatic fire alarms and small fires on the basis of risk. - As risks continue to be reduced it has been identified that alternative duty systems might be explored at Whiston Community Fire and Rescue Station to deliver savings.
+- Making an assumption that a pay freeze will be implemented for its entire staff for three years (including 2010/11).
+Since about 76% of expenditure is staff related this would save £3.00m. - The savings are focused on back office and management costs with 20% reductions in head count in that area saving £2.45m.
+Merseyside Fire & Rescue Authority is aiming to achieve the savings by voluntary means but it is quite possible that compulsory redundancies for non-uniformed staff may be required. - A reduction of 92 (10%) firefighter posts with limited impact on front line services saving £3.35m by; - Expanding the Dynamic Reserve of fire appliances. - Using flexible staffing arrangements for a number of appliances - Varying the response to automatic fire alarms and small fires on the basis of risk. - As risks continue to be reduced it has been identified that alternative duty systems might be explored at Whiston Community Fire and Rescue Station to deliver savings. - This includes a reduction of Seven senior manager posts.